MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/01-Market Data/how-to-get-the-price-of-an-erc20-token.md

 <SetupMoralis node="moralis @moralisweb3/common-evm-utils" python="moralis" />

-## Step 2: Get ERC20 metadata by contract
+## Step 2: Get the price of an ERC20 token

-In order to get all ERC20 metadata by contract, Moralis provides you with an [getTokenMetadata](/web3-data-api/evm/reference/get-token-metadata) endpoint.
+In order to get the price of an ERC20 token, Moralis provides you with an [getTokenPrice](/web3-data-api/evm/reference/get-token-price) endpoint.

-Here you'll need two parameters: `addresses` and `chain`.
+Here you'll need two parameters: `address` and `chain`.

-Once you have obtained the `addresses` and `chain`, you can copy the following code:
+Once you have obtained the `address` and `chain`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';